 Get a pet toothbrush

 Brushing really is the very best way to keep your pet’s teeth clean and healthy, and manufacturers have designed several forms of animal-specific toothbrushes so that owners can try and carry out the job at home.
 As well as a traditional handle-style toothbrush, you can also get a form that sits over your finger like a glove.
 The fingerstyle is often much easier to maneuver around your pet’s mouth.
 Make sure that you avoid human toothpaste as this can be poisonous to your pet.
 Instead, ask your veterinarian to recommend a pet toothpaste.

 Chewing is proven to be beneficial for our oral health, and the same principle applies to our pets.
 A chewing action encourages the mouth to produce saliva, which helps to neutralize any acid and bacteria and wash it away.
 This is important as these acids can cause erosion of the enamel on the teeth, putting them at increased risk of cavities.
 As such, by getting your pet a selection of chew toys, you can help to boost his oral health.

-There are a number of additives that you can add to your pet’s water that help to reduce tartar formation.
+There are a number of additives that you can add to your pet’s water that helps to reduce tartar formation.
 They are strictly a preventative rather than a treatment, so start using them from an early age, or straight after your pet has had a dental clean.

 Opt for natural foods

 A large amount of the processed pet foods that are currently on the market are packed full of sugar, which as we know, is very bad for teeth.
 However, by opting for natural foods that are as close to a ‘wild’ diet as possible, you can eliminate a lot of refined sugars from your pet’s diet.
-By a wild diet we mean eating food similar to what he would find if he had to hunt his own food – think meat, vegetables and bones.
+By a wild diet, we mean eating food similar to what he would find if he had to hunt his own food – think meat, vegetables, and bones.